 - Many television programmes and videos feed the craving for excitement and lust for the sensual, exposing viewers’ eyes to violence, sexual sins, immorality, vanity—just to name a few of the regular things which attract their consumers.

 - Computer games captivate their players by opening up doors to fantasy worlds and rewarding them with virtual success.
 In some games, you even have the license to kill or to vent your aggression and frustration on your enemies.

 - The vast amount of information in the Internet engrosses its users as they find pleasure in knowing more and more, and become proud of what they can find out through search engines.
 It is also easy to overcome boredom and kill time by exploring the latest videos, music, apps, news, or even conspiracy theories—there is an inexhaustible amount of them available.

 - Through the Internet, you have easy access to pornography, which arouses an insatiable lust for more.
 It destroys the pure heart needed for building natural and loving relationships.
-People’s minds are led to focus on self-seeking desires and to regard the opposite sex as objects of lust.
+People’s minds are led to focus on self-seeking desires and to regard the opposite sex (or even the same) as objects of lust.
 This could damage your life forever1.

 On top of all this, smartphones have made these things available at the touch of a finger at any time and any place.

 Exposing ourselves to things like these will deprave our minds.
 It’s serious: you might get that far that you lose all willpower to get away from it all!